julien-poivret/SSH_basic/README.md

 * Remotely control the server:

-  "the server restrict distant sudo command... and so, a password are claim from the server at each "super user domain" (sudo) commad for that we have to set the server to ask for superuser password only ONE time at the bigenning of the journey/session..."
+  "the server restrict distant sudo command... and so, a password are claim from the server at each "super user domain" (sudo) commad.

+* for that we have to set the server to ask for superuser password only ONE time at the bigenning of the journey/session..."

 * On the server side type: